FAZIL9922/Wallmart/README.md

 19)Creating a new df by merging (inner) the train_df and the new dataframe dataset_m on Store, date, and IsHoliday columns and sorting the values by Store, department, and date.

 ## VISUALIZATIONS
-NOTE: I have attached the Google Colab file named walmart_data_analysis_and_visualization.ipynb where you can download and open it on Google Colab to access it.
-Also, I have attached the code I have used on this project in a Python code file.

 1)Scatter plot

 2)Three line plots for weekly sales for each year.